dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Return Value**

-A boolean value. `True` means the image is cropped and `false` means the image of the is an original image.
+A boolean value. `True` means the image is cropped and `false` means the image has never been cropped.

 ## getCropRegion